KandylandDAO/Kandyland-Contracts/README.md

 Kandy ERC20 Contract:

-setVault(DevWalletAddress) // Transfer valut ownership to dev to allow to mint
+setVault(DevWalletAddress) // Transfer vault ownership to dev to allow to mint

 mint(LBEContractAddress, 225000000000000) // Fund LBE contract with tokens for presale